zfit/phasespace/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Tensorflow PhaseSpace could always use more documentation, whether as part of the
+TensorFlow PhaseSpace could always use more documentation, whether as part of the
-official Tensorflow PhaseSpace docs, in docstrings, or even on the web in blog posts,
+official TensorFlow PhaseSpace docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback